 The SOAP processing model supports a general purpose messaging strategy of multiple, distributed SOAP processing nodes that can act as intermediaries, routing nodes, and final destinations.
 This model goes well beyond the standard client-server, remote procedure call methodology that many current Web Service implementations use.
-In this section, we review the general requirements for building a message oriented middleware (MoM) that will realize the SOAP processing model as well as several Web Service extensions.
+In this section, we review the general requirements for building a message oriented middleware (MoM) that will realize the SOAP processing model as well as several Web Service extensions (such as security, addressing, reliability, and discovery).
 A more detailed discussion of these topics is given in [6].
 Such middleware messaging substrates may, in addition, provide additional levels of support that are logically separate from services and messages, such as performance, fault tolerance, and reliability.
-The Community Grids Lab has for several years been developing a messaging substrate NaradaBrokering [7, 8].
-Communication within NaradaBrokering is asynchronous, thus facilitating the design of loosely coupled systems.
+Here we describe our messaging substrate NaradaBrokering [7,8].
+Communication within NaradaBrokering asynchronous, thus facilitating the design of loosely coupled systems.
 As we have shown [9], messaging systems may achieve communication speeds with millisecond latencies.
-Messaging systems typically are used to communicate specialized messages called events to all parts of a system conditions and finally the search, discovery and subsequent sharing of resources.
+Messaging systems typically are used to communicate specialized messages called events to all parts of a system.
+Events can encapsulate information pertaining to transactions, data interchange, method invocations, system conditions and finally the search, discovery and subsequent sharing of resources.
 NaradaBrokering places no constraints either on the size, rate and scope of the interactions encapsulated within these events or the number of entities present in the system.